Novel Coronavirus Disease 2019 (COVID-19)

 What is a novel coronavirus?

 Human coronaviruses are common throughout the world.
 Common human coronaviruses usually cause mild to moderate upper respiratory symptoms, like a runny nose, cough, and sore throat.
 Coronaviruses can affect many different species of animals, including camels and bats.
 Rarely, these viruses can evolve and infect humans and then spread between humans.
 Novel indicates that this is a type of virus that had not been previously seen.
 In December 2019, cases of a respiratory virus started appearing and sickening humans in one region of China.
-It has since been identified as 2019-nCoV, a respiratory virus.
+The virus has been named SARS-CoV-2 and the disease it causes has been named coronavirus disease 2019, abbreviated to COVID-19.

 Who is impacted?